 After a long day hiking, the last thing you need is poor bedding that will lead to an unsatisfying sleep.
 Check out our range of camping sleeping mats for sale so you can rest in confidence on your next outdoor adventure!

 When choosing their loadout, most hikers and campers opt for the lightest possible gear to save weight in their packs.
 Many even choose to not take any bedding with them and rough it on the ground instead.
 Although possible to do in certain conditions, sleeping on the ground can lead to a few problems during your sleep.

 The ground does not insulate heat and will transfer all the cold into your sleeping bag.
 You will likely wake up sore all-over due to the hard surface and lack of cushioning – all the while becoming an easy target for creepy-crawlies looking to get warm inside your sleeping bag.
 Is the few hundred grams weight saving worth it?
 Probably not.

-R-values range between one and ten, with the higher the R-value, the more insulated the sleeping pad is.
+R-values range between one and ten, with the higher the R-value, the more insulation the sleeping pad has.
 If you plan on sleeping in cold conditions like in the snow, you will need a sleeping mat with a minimum R-value of 6 or 7.
-Unlike a [sleeping bag], you won’t overheat if you use a well-insulated mat in hot conditions.
+Unlike a sleeping bag, you won’t overheat if you use a well-insulated mat in hot conditions.